If you're from Pittsburgh, you know the name Mellon.

 |Mellon family home from 1851-1955, 401 N. Negley Avenue, Pittsburgh.|

-In The Judge, grandson William Larimer Mellon is quoted describing his grandmother, our Sarah Jane, thusly:
+In The Judge, grandson William Larimer Mellon described his grandmother, our Sarah Jane:

 Théobald Chartran, Carnegie Museum of Art